-Please join our four celebrated Napa Valley vintners in a discussion of making wines here and abroad.
-Wine glass in hand, you'll assess King Cab and Le Vin des Rois, Pinot Noir and Vin Rouge de Bourgogne, as each panelist presents wines chosen for the Seminar and takes questions from the floor.
-Every panelist and the moderator is actively involved with the making of wine in Napa Valley and France and eager to share their experiences with you.
+Four celebrated Napa Valley vintners discussed their making of wines here and abroad.
+Wine glass in hand, we assessed King Cab and Le Vin des Rois, Pinot Noir and Vin Rouge de Bourgogne, as each panelist presented wines chosen for the Seminar.
+Each panelist and the moderator is actively involved with the making of wine in Napa Valley and France and was eager to share his and experiences with us.

-We are most appreciative of the time our vintners have set aside from their twin growing seasons to take part in the Seminar and are confident you will find it a lively and informative day.
+We are most appreciative of the time our vintners set aside from their twin growing seasons to take part in the Seminar and their generous donations of wine to taste throughout this lively and informative day.

-The moderator is Master Sommelier Gilles de Chambure.
+The moderator was Master Sommelier Gilles de Chambure.